corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 Initially the above list of signature spec was available to users.
 However, they could be passing the wrong signature spec for a signing key type (e.g. an RSA key with an SHA256withECDSA), which would lead to an error when attempting to generate the signature.

-Instead SignatureSpecService was introduced which takes in a key (and a digest algorithm optionally) and returns a default signature spec for those.
+Instead, `SignatureSpecService` was introduced.
+It takes in a key (and a digest algorithm optionally) and returns a default signature spec for those.